NicyJacob/KPMG-CLA-processing/README.md

 5. getting_text.ipynb
 6. Interactive_CLA_finder.py

-Output
+# Output

 ![image](https://user-images.githubusercontent.com/113432231/208945417-75bc5e12-fa6d-448d-8d30-470345ec685b.png)

-Next Steps
+# Next Steps
-The project can be enhanced using Topic Modelling to enable clustering of the CLAs.
-A scrapper can be built to scrape CLAs periodically to update the metadata file.
-This will ensure that the metadata is always updated with the CLAs published.
+The project has the potential for further improvement through the implementation of topic modeling techniques to cluster the CLA documents.
+Additionally, a scrapper can be developed to periodically scrape new CLA documents and update the metadata file, ensuring that it is always current with the latest published CLAs.
+These enhancements will enhance the functionality and usefulness of the project, providing more in-depth insights into the data.

 # License